Historic Saranac Lake

 Historic Saranac Lake is a non-profit, membership organization dedicated to the preservation of the history and architectural heritage of the Saranac Lake area of New York State in the Adirondacks.

 History

 Founded on 15 January 1980, the organization has successfully nominated over 170 properties for listing on the National Register of Historic Places.
 Since 1987, Historic Saranac Lake has also hosted lectures on local history and concerts of traditional Adirondack music.
 They have joined with other organizations in preserving the 1894 laboratory of Edward Livingston Trudeau, the 1904 Union Depot of the Delaware and Hudson Railroad/New York Central Railroad and the cottage where, in 1945, Béla Bartók spent his last summer writing his Third Piano Concerto and Viola Concerto.
 They have also restored several historic houses that were in danger of being torn down.

 About

-Historic Saranac Lake is led by Amy B. Catania, Executive Director, along with Museum Administrator Chessie Monks-Kelly and Oral History Coordinator Kaitlyn Gochenaur.
-The Board of Directors consists of:
+Historic Saranac Lake is led by Amy B. Catania, Executive Director, along with Museum Administrator Chessie Monks-Kelly and Museum Specialist Emily Banach.